JOJ0/discodos/README.md

 `disco mix fat_mix -a "Amon Tobin Killer Vanilla"`

-If DiscoDOS realizes you are offline it will search in the local database (the DiscoBASE) only.
-Only online search understands tracknames, offline search doesn't, it needs artists and/or release names.
-Learn why further below.
+If DiscoDOS realizes you are offline it will search in the local database only.
+Only online search understands track names, offline search doesn't, it needs artists and/or release names.
+Learn why, further below.

 Be precise when asked for the track number on the record: A1 is not the same as A.

-View your mix again, your track should be there, verbose mode shows that track and artist names are still missing because DiscoDOS by default is minimalistic.
-Only releases were imported, but not track titles:
+View your mix again, your track should be there. verbose view (-v) shows that track and artist names are still missing because DiscoDOS by default is minimalistic - the initial import command did not fetch this data yet:

 `disco mix fat_mix -v`